Miss America 2023

-Miss America 2023 was the 95th edition of the Miss America pageant, which occurred at the Mohegan Sun on December 16, 2022.
-The 2023 calendar year, based on several sources, may be the final year at Mohegan Sun.
+Miss America 2023 was the 95th edition of the Miss America pageant, which occurred at the Mohegan Sun on December 15, 2022.

-Rather than being aired on mainstream television, the pageant was streamed for the second consecutive year.
-Unlike the 2022 edition, which was streamed on the broadly-available Peacock from NBC, the 2023 edition was only available through the pageant streaming service Pageants Live, which features a subscription price of $32.99 per month with no lower-cost or event-only option available.
+Instead of airing on television, the pageant was streamed for the second consecutive year.
+Unlike the 2022 edition, which streamed on the mainstream service Peacock, the 2023 edition was available only through Pageants Live, a pageant-specific streaming service featuring a subscription price of $32.99 per month at the time with no lower-cost or event-only option available.

-Miss America 2022, Emma Broyles of Alaska crowned Grace Stanke of Wisconsin, Miss America 2023 at the end of the event.
+Emma Broyles of Alaska crowned Grace Stanke of Wisconsin as Miss America 2023 at the end of the event.
 Stanke became the third woman from Wisconsin won the title.
+Coincidentally, both Stanke and Broyles had previously competed together in Miss America's Outstanding Teen 2018.

 Background

 Miss America 2023 was the 95th installment of the pageant, but the 101st Miss America anniversary.
 Contestants were required to be between ages 18 and 26 (born between January 1, 1996, and December 31, 2003), be a United States resident or citizen, and meet the particular residency requirements of the states, municipalities, and districts they represent.
 Candidates must also have been in proper, good or excellent health, including being fully vaccinated from COVID-19.

-U.S. State contests occurred during spring and summer 2022.
+U.S. state contests occurred during spring and summer 2022.